 Check train times and prices here!

 The only absolutely unmissable thing to do in Windsor is to visit Windsor Castle.
 This means you only need a few hours in Windsor if that’s all you want to see.
 For this reason, it’s ideal to combine a few different destinations in a one day trip!
-To do this, your best bet is to join a tour.
+To do this, your best bet is to join a day tour from London.

 This full-day tour departs from London and takes you to Windsor Castle, Stonehenge and the stunning city of Bath.
 Your tour guide will provide you with all the information you need, and you’ll visit three awesome destinations in one day.